- Honors Program Registration Form 2015-16

 - Summer Research Opportunities 2015

 - Resources for Biology Educators

 - Purchasing, Shipping, and Vendor Info

 Students of the Class of 2018:

 Welcome to Amherst!

-The information on this page is for freshmen students interested in Biology, excerpted from our Biology Majors page:
+The information on this page is for freshmen students interested in Biology, excerpted from Biology's Major page: